alexocode/knigge/CONTRIBUTING.md

 * At the end of the entry, add an implicit link to your GitHub user page as `([@username])`.
 * If this is your first contribution to Knigge, add a link definition for the implicit link to the bottom of the changelog as `[@username]: https://github.com/username`.

-*These guidelines were inspired by the [Contribution guidelines of the rubocop project](https://github.com/rubocop/rubocop/blob/master/CONTRIBUTING.md).*
+*These guidelines were inspired by the [contribution guidelines of the rubocop project](https://github.com/rubocop/rubocop/blob/master/CONTRIBUTING.md).*